Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Governance structure occupies a prime position in rulership.
 How functions and responsibilities are distributed is a game maker or game breaker.

 Governance structure refers to how the whole is broken down into manageable parts.
 How each part can act alone and at the same time in conjunction with all the other parts.
 Pesticides might be associated with agriculture but they affect industry and health.
 The governance structure must address this issue globally, or else someone somewhere is going to come up short.

 We talked about the plethoric forms of rulership.
 Let’s suppose we settle on one of these types, be it democracy or autocracy, simply chosen as an example.
 Then, that rulership has to decide how it’s going to organize the task of governing the entity, be it an organization, a company, or a country.
 Does in need vice-presidents, ministers, managers, assistant managers, coordinators?
-It might have an autocratic leader but that person can’t do everything themselves.
+It might have an autocratic leader, but that person can’t do everything themselves.
 This is the verticality of government and the importance of governance structure.

 Next, the leadership has to consider all the aspects of governing a group of people.
 How the responsibilities of each manager are distributed (agriculture, education, science…).
 Their territory of authority is the breadth of government.
 The interplay between the managers as the decisions overlap and affect other departments is a major concern is bringing peace and prosperity to the entirety of those governed.